coala/coala/docs/Users/Exit_Codes.rst

 Exit Codes
 ==========

-The following is a list of coalas exit codes and their meanings:
+The following is a list of *coala*'s exit codes and their meanings:

 -  ``0`` - coala executed succesfully but yielded no results.
 -  ``1`` - coala executed succesfully but yielded results.